pyarya/dotfiles/README.md

 MacOS dotfiles were working on Catalina (10.15) and likely mostly work on newer versions as well

-As of writing, EndeavourOS is on Linux **5.19.6** and bash is version **5.1.16**
+As of writing, [EndeavourOS](
+https://endeavouros.com/) is on Linux **6.0.8** and bash is version **5.1.16**

-For Linux, these dotfiles setup [sway](https://github.com/swaywm/sway) on [wayland](https://wayland.freedesktop.org/), a completely different compositor from xorg.
-Migration may be tricky
+For Linux, these dotfiles setup [Sway](https://github.com/swaywm/sway) on [Wayland](https://wayland.freedesktop.org/), a completely different display server from Xorg.
+[I3](https://i3wm.org/) is similar to Sway for Xorg

+I'm increasingly migrating my scripts from bash to python.
+Many require at least **python version 3.10** (match statements) to run properly.
+EndeavourOS and other Arch-based systems keep their python up to date, make sure you do too

 # Keybinding